pkestene/minifmm/README.md

 | m     | Number of samples used to verify solution                                                            |
 | i     | Input file                                                                                           |

-Setting the ``c`` value too low will reduce the amount of work per task but will decrease the overall size of nodes (cells) which allows for more approximaiton of forces.
+Setting the ``c`` value too low will reduce the amount of work per task but will decrease the overall size of nodes (cells) which allows for more approximations of forces.

-Theta (``e``) is the ratio of the current node (cells) size to the distance to the source node under consideration, increasing this will decrease accuracy and allow for more approximations.
+Theta (``e``) is the ratio of the current node's (cell's) size and the distance to the source node under consideration, increasing this will decrease accuracy and allow for more approximations.

 The number of terms (``t``) determines time complexity of approximating forces.